MoeinT/azure-covid-project/README.md

 ## Scope

 The goal of my project is to create a data platform in Azure for reporting and predictions of Covid19 outbreaks.
-Here's the scope of the projec
+Here's the scope of the project:

 - We will integrate and orchestrate our data pipelines using Azure Data Factory